-This is a study of human anatomy and physiology, of the related main pathologies as seen in multiple sectional planes, and of the MRI imaging procedures more suitable to image and show them (type of sequences, type of contrast agent, patient set up).
-Bones, tendons, muscles, nerves, vascular structures, organs and soft tissues of the following anatomical regions are studied: central nervous system (brain and spine), other structures in the head/face, soft tissue neck, and musculoskeletal.
+The part I of this course is a study of human anatomy and physiology, and of the related main common pathologies as seen in multi-planar sectional planes (axial, sagittal, coronal and orthogonal), and of the MRI imaging procedures more suitable to image and show them (type of sequences, type of contrast agent, patient set up).
+Bones, tendons, muscles, nerves, vascular structures, organs and soft tissues of the following anatomical regions are studied: central nervous system (brain and spine), other structures in the head/face, soft tissue neck, and musculoskeletal system.
 Moreover, this course provides the student with imaging techniques related to the central nervous system (CNS - brain and spine), head/face, neck, and musculoskeletal system.
 The content covers specific clinical application, coils that are available and their use, considerations in the scan sequences, specific choices in the protocols (e.g., slice thickness, phase direction and flow compensation), and positioning criteria.
 Anatomical structures and the plane that best demonstrates anatomy are discussed as well as signal characteristics and appearance of normal and abnormal structures and how to distinguish and identify them.